 I advise clients not to start with purchasing organizing containers, but to focus on decluttering first.
 I’ve found that in many cases, they don’t even need to buy containers because they’re able to repurpose what they already had.

-I think the storage solutions in Get Organized would cost quite a bit of money, so it’s important to factor that in if you’re considering organizing that way.
+The storage solutions in Get Organized cost quite a bit of money, so it’s important to factor that in if you’re considering organizing that way.

 I also question the sustainability of the solutions provided on the show.
 Some of the stackable storage seems like it could be cumbersome.
 Also decanting food constantly takes additional effort that some people would get tired of.